Deceptrax123/Self-Supervised-Pseudolabelling-using-CSPDarknet-53/README.md

 |Skip Connections|Between Residual Blocks from encoder to decoder|

 ## Usage
+.
 To improve detections on YOLO models by learning a set of weights before fine tuning.
+.
+Saves on computation cost while training object detectors from scratch